Knowledge bank

 How are shares priced in the market?

-How much money you need to start investing in Stock Market?
+How much money do you need to start investing in Stock Market?

 Investors can start trading with even 1 share of the company.
 There is no minimum investment required So if you buy a stock with a market price of Rs.100/- and you just buy 1 share then you just need to invest Rs.100.
 Of course, brokerage and statutory charges will be extra.